 I’ve always said I wanted to get to the bottom of my pain.
 But I have to admit … even though it feels good to have an official diagnosis and evidence of the effects of EDS on my body … I’m scared.

 What you have to understand about EDS is that because it is a defect in the body’s connective tissue it can cause a host of problems.
 Right now, the areas most severely affected for me are my neck and jaw.
 There’s no way to stop degeneration and deformity from getting worse or spreading to other parts of my body.
 So while EDS doesn’t necessarily kill people, it can be very debilitating.
 And I’m only 23.

 I don’t say all this to make you feel sorry for me.
 That’s the last thing I want.
 I don’t want to be a complainer or burden to anyone.
-My hope is that instead I can be an inspiration to others.
+My hope is that, in living with Ehlers-Danlos Hypermobility, I can be an inspiration to others.

 I know God is not surprised by any of this, and though I hate to suffer and make others suffer emotionally because of my condition, I trust He is going to use this for His good.

 I will trust God no matter what happens, because God is in control of every situation we face — the good, bad and everything in-between.

 So again, I’m not sharing this because I want you to feel sorry for me.
 What I want you lovely readers to do is just please pray for me.
 I believe in the power of prayer and let’s face it, I need all the prayer warriors I can get!